bogdanbacila/AttributeGradingTest/README.md

 ## Calibrating the head tracker

 - Every time you mount the head tracker to a new position you **need** to follow the following steps in order to calibrate the head tracker.
+- Please note that the head tracker might be drifting during the first minutes of operation.
+If this is the case, move the head tracker in an figure-of-eight motion for a little bit of time.
+Alternatively, leave the tracker powered on for a while until it no longer drifts.

 1. Position your head looking straight ahead at your screen.
 2. Press the button located on top of the head tracker for longer than 1 second.